n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

   * Ground (provided by Arduino)
   * Data -> 10k Ω resistor —[will connect to stereo cable but not yet]—> stereo cable -> Macbook Pro headphone jack

 Next, I needed to set up some way to record the information.
-While there is an app called <a target="_blank" href="http://www.dogparksoftware.com/iSpectrum.html">iSpectrum</a> that gives more of a traditional oscilloscope display, I elected to use a free / open source audio recording and editing app called <a target="_blank" href="http://audacity.sourceforge.net/" title="Audacity: Free Audio Editor and Recorder">Audacity</a> due to some of its more advanced features, which we’ll touch on briefly.
-If you’re a <a target="_blank" href="http://brew.sh/" title="Homebrew — The missing package manager for OS X">Homebrew</a> user (if you use even a _little_ command line on OSX you really should be), you can install it through <a target="_blank" href="http://caskroom.io">Homebrew Cask</a> `brew cask install audacity`.
+While there is an app called <a target="_blank" href="http://www.dogparksoftware.com/iSpectrum.html">iSpectrum</a> that gives more of a traditional oscilloscope display, I elected to use a free / open source audio recording and editing app called <a target="_blank" href="http://audacity.sourceforge.net/" title="Audacity: Free Audio Editor and Recorder">Audacity</a> due to some of its more advanced features, which we'll touch on briefly.
+If you're a <a target="_blank" href="http://brew.sh/" title="Homebrew — The missing package manager for OS X">Homebrew</a> user (if you use even a _little_ command line on OSX you really should be), you can install it through <a target="_blank" href="http://caskroom.io">Homebrew Cask</a> `brew cask install audacity`.

 ## Data collection